LeMinux/ConvenienceDownloader/README.md

          /c/
     ```

-    If you want to skip a prompt because you don't want that type of file you can press enter.
+    If you want to skip a file type because you don't want that type of file you can press enter.
+    If you have made a mistake with your index selection, in asking mode you can skip the URL prompt by pressing enter which will skip to asking if you want to download more.
+    File mode doesn't have this as your urls are in a file, so you will need to CTRL + C to abruptly quit if you make a mistake in index selection.
-    The program will then use yt-dlp to download the file types and send them to the destinations your specified.
+    The program will then use yt-dlp to download the file types and send them to the destinations you specified.
-    Mp4 files will have embedded metadata that yt-dlp adds, and mp3 files will have the metadata and thumbnail cover added.
-    This is included by default since I like how my audio players sorts the content based on the metadata.
-    After that URL has had its downloads, the program will ask if you want to download more in which case you can say yes/y to repeat the cycle or no/n to quit.

-    Currently, when it comes to metadata it will always try to add a field.
+    By default there will always be metadata added from the youtube page due to how yt-dlp does it with the options I gave it.
     When you specify one of the tags for metadata you are simply overwriting what was pulled from the page.
     In some cases, like for albums, there may not be a metadata tag so it will be empty.
     I have no way of setting metadata to empty yet, but I'm debating if I would like to add this feature.
     When you do add your own metadata whether it's through the command line or by file the max length is 100 characters.
-    This should be plenty of room for most cases other than maybe the raw exception of a few artists.
+    This should be plenty of room for most cases other than maybe the rare exception of a few artists.
     If the metadata given is too long, the program will keep going, but it will truncate the metadata to 100 characters.
     A warning message will be given in this case.